What is a credit card balance?

 • Cash advances

-As payments are made, the total balance decreases.
+As credit card payments are made, the total balance decreases.
 Paying off the entire balance each billing cycle can help you avoid interest charges altogether.
 Late or missed payments may lead to fees, interest charges and other penalties.
-Making at least the minimum payment on time can help you avoid these fees and penalties, but interest may still be charged on any remaining balance.
+Making at least the minimum payment on time can help you avoid these fees and penalties, but interest may still be charged on any remaining account balance.

 Here’s a breakdown of common balances: